Trams in Berlin: Horse-drawn omnibuses

 The public transport system of Berlin is the oldest one in Germany.
-In 1825, the first bus line from Brandenburger Tor to Charlottenburg was opened by Simon Kremser, already with a timetable.
-The first bus service inside the city operated from 1840 between Alexanderplatz and Potsdamer Bahnhof.
+In 1825, the first horse-drawn omnibus line from Brandenburger Tor to Charlottenburg was opened by Simon Kremser, already with a timetable.
+The first omnibus service inside the city operated from 1840 between Alexanderplatz and Potsdamer Bahnhof.
 It was run by Israel Moses Henoch, who had run the cab service since 1815.

-On 1 January 1847, the Koncessionierte Berliner Omnibus Compagnie (Concessionary Berlin Bus Company) started its first horse-bus line.
+On 1 January 1847, the Koncessionierte Berliner Omnibus Compagnie (Concessionary Berlin Bus Company) started its first omnibus line.
 The growing market witnessed the launch of numerous additional companies, with 36 bus companies in Berlin by 1864.
+Robert Walser, who lived in Berlin around 1906, published a prose piece about a Berlin horse-drawn omnibus titled "Full."

 Horse trams

 On 22 June 1865, the opening of Berlin's first horse tramway marked the beginning of the age of trams in Germany, stretching from Brandenburger Tor along today's Straße des 17.
 Juni (17 June Road) to Charlottenburg.
 Two months later, on 28 August, it was extended along Dorotheenstraße to Kupfergraben near today's Museumsinsel (Museum Island), a terminus which is still in service today.
-Like the horse-bus, many companies took advantage of the new development and built horse-tram networks in all parts of today's urban area.
+Like the omnibus, many companies took advantage of the new development and built horse-tram networks in all parts of today's urban area.
 In 1873, a route from Rosenthaler Platz to the Gesundbrunnen was opened, to be operated by the new Große Berliner Pferde-Eisenbahn (Great Berlin Horse Railway) which would later become the dominant company in Berlin under the name of Große Berliner Straßenbahn (GBS; Great Berlin Tramway).